 Building Literacy Sam Seidel, director of K12 strategy and research at Stanford d.
 School, speaks about …

-On the Trail of the Literacy Campaign: Internship in Cuba… As I sit in a small living room, an elderly woman details her experiences fifty years ago.
+On the Trail of the Literacy Campaign: An Internship in Cuba.
+As I sit in a small living room, an elderly woman details her experiences fifty years ago.

-Doing the Project Yourself: Teaching Writing… In the world of project-based learning, prototypes are necessary for success…
+Doing the Project Yourself: Reflections on the Writer’s Craft.
+In the world of project-based learning, prototypes are necessary for success…

-Crafting Beautiful Lessons: Ron Berger in Conversation with Stacey Caillier Ron Berger is interviewed on his approach to engage students in the creation of “beautiful work”
+Crafting Beautiful Lessons Ron Berger is interviewed on his approach to engage students in the creation of “beautiful work”

 Syrian Refugee Simulation In this student-created and student-run simulation, community participants took on the …